Green Party (Sweden): Scandal involving Islamic extremism

-Romson later explained her comment, and said: "Of course, the attack on New York on 11th September 2001 is one of the biggest attacks, terror-actions and assaults on the peaceful and democratic world we have seen in modern times.
+Romson later explained her comment, and said: "Of course, the attack on New York on 11 September 2001 is one of the biggest attacks, terror-actions and assaults on the peaceful and democratic world we have seen in modern times.
 I have no other opinion on this matter."

+Campaign on higher prices

+The Green Party was rated in 2022 as Sweden's most disliked party by voters.
+Campaigning and election promises of making prices higher regarding gasoline was heavily criticized.

 Electoral politics

 It is often believed that the party is situated on the left on a left-right scale due to its co-operation with the Social Democratic Party.
 The party participated in a political and electoral coalition called the Red-Greens with the Social Democrats and Left Party from October 2008 until the 2010 general election in September 2010, and has vowed to co-operate with the Social Democrats until 2020.
 In several municipalities, however, the Greens cooperate with liberal and conservative parties, and the party does not define itself as left, nor right.
 Rather, they place themselves on one end of a scale between sustainability and growth.
 In an article published in 2009, Maria Wetterstrand, then party co-spokesperson, defined the party as a natural home also for green-minded social liberals and libertarian socialists, by referring to its liberal policy regarding immigration and its support of personal integrity, participation and entrepreneurship, among other issues.